-LAYER Makes it possible to trig two or more tracks with the same note from the sequencer or the keyboard.
+LAYER Makes it possible to trig two or more tracks with the same note from the [KEYBOARD] or the sequencer.
 For example, if you on track 1 set LAYER to affect track 2 then every note you play on track 1 also plays on track 2, effectively playing two Sounds at the same time.
 Tracks that are layered to the active track have filled squares in the parameter representation on the screen.